We know that probably the most scary and nerve wracking part of your online training is the exam at the end.

 - Pay attention to the tutorial

 It’s essential that you pay close attention to this tutorial so that you are clear on exactly what you’re doing before the exam starts.
 You’ll usually be asked to agree to a non disclosure agreement too.
 Make sure you do this or you won’t be able to complete the exam.
-That would be a bit of a bummer after all that revision.

 - Manage your time effectively